nopSolutions/nopCommerce-Docs/en/developer/plugins/plugin-with-data-access.md

 using Nop.Plugin.Other.ProductViewTracker.Services;

 namespace Nop.Plugin.Other.ProductViewTracker.Infrastructure
-{

 /// <summary>
 /// Represents object for the configuring services on application startup
 /// </summary>
 public class NopStartup : INopStartup
 {
     /// <summary>
     /// Add and configure any of the middleware
     /// </summary>
     /// <param name="services">Collection of service descriptors</param>
     /// <param name="configuration">Configuration of the application</param>
     public void ConfigureServices(IServiceCollection services, IConfiguration configuration)
     {
         services.AddScoped<IProductViewTrackerService, ProductViewTrackerService>();
     }
     /// <summary>
     /// Configure the using of added middleware
     /// </summary>
     /// <param name="application">Builder for configuring an application's request pipeline</param>
     public void Configure(IApplicationBuilder application)
     {
     }
     /// <summary>
     /// Gets order of this startup configuration implementation
     /// </summary>
     public int Order => 3000;
-    }
 }
 ```